The Legend of Zelda: Merchandise

 The Legend of Zelda-themed Monopoly board game was released in the United States in September 2014.
 A Clue board game in the style of The Legend of Zelda series was released in June 2017.
 A UNO-styled The Legend of Zelda game was released in February 2018, exclusively at GameStop in North America.
 A limited edition Zelda 25th anniversary 3DS was released in December 2011, in Australia.
+A 40th Anniversary Edition Nintendo Switch 2 bundle will be released on October 29, 2026.

 Film

 In 2007, Imagi Animation Studios, which had provided the animation for TMNT and Astro Boy, created a pitch reel for a computer-animated The Legend of Zelda film.
 Nintendo did not accept the studio's offer due to the memory of the failure of the 1993 live-action film adaptation of Super Mario Bros.
 In 2013, Aonuma said that, if the development of a film began, the company would want to use the opportunity to embrace audience interaction in some capacity.
 In June 2023, it was said that Nintendo was close to closing a deal with Illumination and Universal Pictures to produce a film adaptation of the franchise following the success of their film, The Super Mario Bros.
 Movie, but Illumination CEO Chris Meledandri denied these reports later that month.

 By November 2023, Nintendo was developing a live-action Legend of Zelda film with Sony Pictures, which will co-finance and distribute it worldwide.
-Wes Ball has been attached to direct, with Derek Connolly writing the script, and Miyamoto and Avi Arad will be producing alongside Ball and his producing partner Joe Hartwick Jr. through their Oddball Entertainment company.
+Wes Ball is the director, with Derek Connolly writing the script, and Miyamoto and Avi Arad producing alongside Ball and his producing partner Joe Hartwick Jr. through their Oddball Entertainment company.
 In July 2025, Bo Bragason and Benjamin Evan Ainsworth had been cast as Zelda and Link respectively.
 The film was scheduled for worldwide release on March 26, 2027, which was later changed to May 7.
-Filming began in New Zealand in November 2025 and will continue until April 2026.
+Filming began in New Zealand in November 2025 and ended in April 2026.